cheshirekow/cmake_format/cmake_format/doc/README.rst

       --max-prefix-chars MAX_PREFIX_CHARS
-                            If the statement spelling length (including space and parenthesis is larger than the tab width by more than this amoung, then force reject un-nested layouts.
+                            If the statement spelling length (including space and parenthesis is larger than the tab width by more than this amount, then force reject un-nested layouts.
       --max-lines-hwrap MAX_LINES_HWRAP
                             If a candidate layout is wrapped horizontally but it exceeds this many lines, then reject the layout.